Skip to main content

 (1) Telecommuting: working from a remote site, such as a private home, instead of commuting to a designated headquarters.
 Emphasis is placed on information or communication exchanged through telephones and remote devices such as computers and fax machines to allow an employee to work at a remote workplace.
 Telecommuting does not include the provision of online instruction through a learning management system, or online instruction provided by adjunct instructors, or casual, intermittent online instruction provided by employees to supplement the work they regularly perform.

-(2) Telecommuting application: approved format documenting agreement between the immediate supervisor and employee for use of telecommunications and computer technologies that allows an employee to perform some or all of his/her assigned duties at other than the normally assigned workplace.
+(2) Telecommuting application: approved format documenting agreement between the immediate supervisor and employee for use of telecommunications and computer technologies that allows an employee to perform some or all of their assigned duties at other than the normally assigned workplace.

-(C) This policy shall be administered as set forth in the associated telecommuting procedures.
+(D) This policy shall be administered as set forth in the associated telecommuting procedures.

 Supplemental Information